tudelft3d/val3dity/docs/usage.rst

 ``-p, --primitive``
 *****************
 |  Which geometric primitive to validate.
+Only relevant for OBJ/OFF, because for CityGML/CityJSON all primitives are validated.
+Read more geometric primitives at :ref:`def`.
 |  One of ``Solid``, ``CompositeSurface``, ``MultiSurface``.

 ----